 The skin on our lips is made up of three separate layers: the stratum corneum, the epidermis and the dermis.
 The top layer, the stratum corneum, protects the middle epidermis and lower dermis layers from the harsh environment around us.
 On our lips, this layer is very thin – when healthy, this can make them feel soft, just like we want them!
-Our lips also don’t have the sebaceous glands and hair follicles that provide the protective moisture to our skin and hair.
-This leaves our lips more easily damaged and more easily dehydrated by the environment with few ways to restore the moisture balance.
+They also don’t have the sebaceous glands and hair follicles that provide the protective moisture to our skin and hair.
+This leaves them more easily damaged and more easily dehydrated by the environment with few ways to restore the moisture balance.
 Our natural tendency is to then lick our lips.
-Yet saliva contains digestive enzymes that feel moist while wet, but once dry, leave our skin more damaged than before – locking us into an ongoing cycle of dry lips, quickly becoming chapped and even more dry.
+Yet saliva contains digestive enzymes that feel moist while wet, but once dry, leave our skin more damaged than before.
+Locking us into an ongoing cycle of dryness, quickly becoming chapped and even more dry.
 We’ve all experienced that, haven’t we?

 How To Care For Our Lips